Handley Page Halifax: Operational service

 By 1947, the majority of Halifax bombers were deemed to be surplus and scrapped.
 The Halifax remained in widespread service with Coastal Command and RAF Transport Command, Royal Egyptian Air Force and the Armée de l'Air until early 1952.

-The Pakistan Air Force, which had inherited a number of Halifax bombers from the RAF, also continued to operate them and became the last military user of the type, retiring the last aircraft in 1961.
+The Royal Pakistan Air Force however continued operating them up till 1961, thus Pakistan became the last military user of the type.
+In 1947, the RPAF inherited two Halifax bombers from the RAF which were later heavily used during the 1st Kashmir War in 1948.
+RPAF Halifaxes flew several sorties in support of Pakistani and Kashmiri forces (notably in the Battle of Skardu) during which they conducted night-time Airdrop missions.
+After the war, six ex-RAF Halifax-BVIs were purchased in 1949.
+Due to their high operational costs, the RPAF Commanders decided not to enlarge the Halifax fleet too much.
+These airplanes were later transferred to the newly raised No. 12 Squadron PAF, where they were only used in emergency situations.
+Gradually, they were transferred to long term storage and were later scrapped.

 In September 1997 Halifax 57 Rescue of Canada excavated Halifax LW682 from a bog near the River Dender in Belgium.
 The plane was part of RCAF 426 Squadron, and had been shot down near Geraardsbergen during a raid on Leuven, Belgium on 12 May 1944.
 During the excavation, the bodies of three crew members were recovered and later given proper burial.
 Several items from the plane were used in restoration of NA337, while other items were transferred to museums.
 The airframe was melted down and used to construct the ceiling of the RAF Bomber Command Memorial in London, which was unveiled in 2012.

 Civilian operation

 A number of former RAF Halifax C.8s were sold from 1945 and used as freighters by a number of mostly British airlines.
-In 1948, 41 civil Halifax freighters were used during the Berlin Air Lift, operating a total of 4,653 sorties carrying freight and 3,509 carrying bulk diesel fuel.
+In 1948, 41 civilian Halifax freighters were used during the Berlin Air Lift, operating 4,653 sorties carrying freight and 3,509 carrying bulk diesel fuel.
 Nine aircraft were lost during the airlift.
-The Low-cost airline business pioneer Freddie Laker bought and serviced war-surplus Halifaxes for Bond Air Services operations in the Berlin airlift.
+The low-cost airline business pioneer Freddie Laker bought and serviced war-surplus Halifaxes for Bond Air Services operations in the Berlin airlift.
 With the airfreight market in decline, most of the civilian Halifaxes were scrapped on their return to England.
 The last civilian-operated Halifaxes were withdrawn from service in late 1952.